Q3 Curve thumbnail

 When inventory levels are high, it creates a delay in demand for truckload shipping, as businesses will work off excess inventory before producing new goods (IP) or buying more goods (imports).

-After peaking at 1.40 in December 2022, the index has trended down slightly, staying between 1.36 and 1.39 for every month since.
-Through February (the most recent data available), the index is sitting at 1.36.
+After peaking at 1.42 in Q2 2023, the index trended down slightly, and then remained mostly flat for every month since.

 With the index remaining stable for the past two years, the post-COVID destocking efforts were successful, and we’re back in a more normative restocking cycle.